 Whether you want to apply for a new job or you want to further your education, there are many ways to make yourself happier and feel more fulfilled.
 These are great ways to move past a criminal conviction, and today, I want to talk about another great way to move on from your criminal history.
 Applying for a pardon will open many new doors for you and help you focus on the future by minimizing your criminal history.
 If you are looking for a way to truly put your criminal history in the past, you should consider applying for a pardon.
 On this page, I’ll walk you through the steps of applying for a pardon in Connecticut.

 Types of Pardons

 Before I get too deep into the pardon application process, I want to clarify that there are two different types of pardons that you can apply for.
-You can apply for an expungement pardon, also referred to as a full pardon, or a provisional pardon.
-An expungement pardon will fully erase your criminal history, meaning that no matter how many crimes you have committed, you will get “pardoned” for these crimes and they will get erased from your criminal history.
+You can apply for an expungement pardon, also referred to as a full pardon, or you can apply for a provisional pardon.
+An expungement pardon will fully erase your criminal history, meaning that no matter how many crimes you have committed, you will be “pardoned” for these crimes and they will be erased from your criminal history.
 Getting a full pardon is like never committing a crime.
 On the other hand, a provisional pardon is a partial pardon.
 This type of pardon doesn’t erase your criminal history – it just means that it is illegal for potential employers to deny you a job because you have a criminal record.

 Applying for a Pardon

 Going through the application process for a pardon can be frustrating and confusing.
 There are many forms to fill out and obtain as part of your application.
 This is why a lot of people who are applying for a pardon hire a pardon lawyer to help them with the process.
 If you want the process to be easier, hiring a pardon lawyer is in your best interest.

 Step 1: The first thing that you should do when applying for a pardon is obtain your criminal history.
 A pardons lawyer can get this for you, or you can request one by contacting the State Police Bureau of Identification.
 You have to accumulate: